harsh-coder-desgin/Amazon-clone/README.md

 # Amazon-clone
-This project is home page of amazon only use HTML and CSS
+This project is home page of amazon-clone only use HTML and CSS. for pratice